nthparty/oblivious/README.rst

 oblivious
 =========

-Python library that serves as an API for common primitives used to implement OPRF and OT protocols.
+Python library that serves as an API for common primitives used to implement OPRF, OT, and PSI protocols.

 |pypi| |travis| |coveralls|